 - Your age (you may be too young)

 - Personal choice (perhaps you simply don’t want surgery)

-In the event that any of the above pertain to you, then the medications (finasteride and minoxidil) or treatments such as low level laser light and platelet rich plasma (PRP) may be your best option for treating hair loss.
+In the event that any of the above pertain to you, then the medications (finasteride and minoxidil) or treatments such as low level laser light may be your best option for treating hair loss.